 Don’t travel same direction as local tourist

-Before I show you the calendar, I would like to tell you how Japanese tourist move in the peak period.
+Before I show you the calendar, I would like to tell you how Japanese residents travel in the peak period.
 Please keep these in your mind when you build your plan.

 1. Trains from major cities are busy in the beginning of the peak period.

 2. Trains to major cities are busy at the end of the peak period.

 Major cities, like Tokyo, Nagoya, Osaka have huge population.
 Huge number of travelers get out of these cities and travel to the hometown to spend the time with family.
 So you have to avoid to leave cities in the beginning of the peak period.
 On the other hand, if you travel opposite way, train may be more crowded than usual but it is acceptable.